sangnvse183276/fcj-workshop-template/content/7-Feedback/_index.md

 ---

 ### Additional Questions
-- What did you find **most satisfying** during your internship?
+- Throughout your internship, which experience or achievement made you feel the most proud and satisfied?
-- What do you think the company **should improve** for future interns?
+- Which moment (project, task, or event) made you feel that “I truly belong to this team”?
+Why?
-- If recommending to a friend, would you **suggest they intern here**?
-Why or why not?
+-In your opinion, which parts of the internship program could be organized better (onboarding, task assignment, mentoring, feedback, etc.)?

 ---

 ### Suggestions & Expectations
-- Do you have any suggestions to improve the internship experience?
+- Do you have any specific suggestions to improve the internship experience (for example, more sharing sessions, pair programming, code reviews, or soft-skill workshops)?
 - Would you like to continue this program in the future?
 - Any other comments (free sharing):